NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 The reasons customers may do this do not preclude them from using nuget.org as an audit source, so allowing these customers an easy way to use *NuGetAudit* benefits them.

 Therefore, in order to provide customers with the ability to use NuGetAudit most easily, it's more effective to implement a new feature that does not depend on other teams to implement features.

+### Provide a sample "static feed" with no packages, and use nuget.org's VulnerabilityInfo resource

+We could provide a sample of a few json files to put on a static web server that would appear to be a NuGet feed that doesn't have any packages, and its `VulnerabilityInfo` resource would use nuget.org's URL.

+The [Sleet](https://github.com/emgarten/Sleet) static feed generator already demonstrates that static feeds are technically feasible.
+The only issue is that search doesn't behave nicely, although for an audit source, there wouldn't be any packages, so an empty search result would be correct.

+This would give customers confidence that this "package source" really does not provide packages.
+However, the difficulty for development teams getting approval to host a server, and the compliance required in doing so, will still be infeasible in many companies.

+While the cost of doing this would be very low, once `auditSources` is implemented, there will be no benefit in providing the documentation/samples.

 ### NuGet Team supplied upsourcing server